 The Oslo Science Park is an arena for conferences, clusters and professional networks, and a meeting place for the established business sector, the research communities, capital and talents.
 First Friday Coffee, Food for Thought, Better Together and Impact Breakfast are some of the popular events here.

 At present, some 300 companies and over 3 000 people work at the Oslo Science Park.
 Many of the companies have global ambitions in ICT, biotechnology, health and medical technology, energy and the environment.
-To allow companies to focus on their core activities, our memberships include a range of services, like cleaning, a reception, post, cafeterias, meeting rooms, a day care centre, fitness centre, haircut, dry cleaning and health care services.
+To allow companies to focus on their core activities, our memberships include a range of services, like cleaning, Service Desk, post, cafeterias, meeting rooms, a day care centre, fitness centre, haircut, dry cleaning and health care services.

 Many vibrant communities and clusters are located here, like Norway Health Tech, the health incubator Aleap, the lab-incubator for biotech startups: ShareLab and StartupLab with 80+ tech startups.

 During the past 30 years, the Oslo Science Park has grown into a 57 000 sq.m. site, housing offices, laboratories, a conference center and a car park.